BryanCrotaz/blender-artnet/README.md

 ## Version 1.2:

 Only supports Spot light type in Blender - none of the other lights resemble real world fixtures.
-Maybe Area lights could be used to simulate light bars?
-Please submit a PR if you'd like them to be supported.

 Handles the following DMX channels (coarse only for now)
 * RGBW (additive)